MicrosoftDocs/customer-insights/ci-docs/audience-insights/byo-key-vault.md

 ### How can i revoke access for Audience Insights?

-Depending if if [Vault access policy](https://docs.microsoft.com/azure/key-vault/general/assign-access-policy?tabs=azure-portal) or [Azure role-based access control](https://docs.microsoft.com/azure/key-vault/general/rbac-guide?tabs=azure-cli) are enabled you need to remove the permissions for the Service Principal `0bfc4568-a4ba-4c58-bd3e-5d3e76bd7fff` with the name `Dynamics 365 AI for Customer Insights`.
+Depending on whether [Vault access policy](https://docs.microsoft.com/azure/key-vault/general/assign-access-policy?tabs=azure-portal) or [Azure role-based access control](https://docs.microsoft.com/azure/key-vault/general/rbac-guide?tabs=azure-cli) are enabled you need to remove the permissions for the Service Principal `0bfc4568-a4ba-4c58-bd3e-5d3e76bd7fff` with the name `Dynamics 365 AI for Customer Insights`.
 Be aware that all connections will become invalid and all scenarios using the connection will break.

+### A secret got removed from the Key Vault which is used in a connection, what can i do?

+Audience Insights will give you a message on the UI when a configured secret from the Key Vault is not accessible anymore.
+It is recommended to enable [soft-delete](https://docs.microsoft.com/azure/key-vault/general/soft-delete-overview) which gives you the option to restore secrets if they are accidentally removed.

+### A connection does not work but my secret is in the Key Vault, what might be the cause?

+Audience Insights will give you a message on the UI when it can't access the Key Vault and specify the reason which can be

+* The permissions for the Audience Insights Service Principal got removed.
+In this case they need to be manually restored.
+See [Prerequisites](#prerequisites) and [Permissions granted on the Key Vault to Audience Insights](#permissions-granted-on-the-key-vault-to-audience-insights).

+* The Firewall on the Key Vault is enabled.
+In this case the Firewall must be disabled to make the Key Vault accessible for Audience Insights again.